madmoose/chani/README.md

 # Chani

-A more hackable DOSBox.
+A more hackable DOSBox, by madmoose.
 With better logs and better visualizers.

 # Some features